anonymousgenai/vhsmarker/README.md

-# VHSMarker: A High-Precision Annotation Tool for Canine Cardiac Keypoint Detection and VHS Estimation
+# VHSMarker and the CCK Dataset: A Benchmark for Automated Vertebral Heart Score Estimation in Canine Radiographs

 🔗 Github Website URL : [https://anonymousgenai.github.io/vhsmarker/](https://anonymousgenai.github.io/vhsmarker/)

 ![VHSMarker UI](docs/assets/resources/imgs/Main%20Screen.png)

-VHSMarker is a web-based tool designed for efficient and accurate annotation of canine thoracic radiographs.
-It supports real-time vertebral heart score (VHS) calculation, precise labeling of six anatomical keypoints, and high-performance model inference through the MambaVHS architecture.
+We present VHSMarker, a web-based annotation tool that enables rapid and standardized labeling of six cardiac key points in canine thoracic radiographs.
+VHSMarker reduces annotation time to 10–12 seconds per image while supporting real-time vertebral heart score (VHS) calculation, model-assisted prediction, and quality control.
+Using this tool, we constructed the Canine Cardiac Key Point (CCK) Dataset, a large-scale benchmark of 21,465 annotated radiographs from 12,385 dogs across 144 breeds and additional mixed breed cases, making it the largest curated resource for canine cardiac analysis to date.
+To demonstrate the utility of this dataset, we introduce MambaVHS, a baseline model that integrates Mamba blocks for long-range sequence modeling with convolutional layers for local spatial precision.
+MambaVHS achieves 91.8% test accuracy, surpassing 13 strong baselines including ConvNeXt and EfficientNetB7, and establishes state-space modeling as a promising direction for veterinary imaging.
+Together, the tool, dataset, and baseline model provide the first reproducible benchmark for automated VHS estimation and a foundation for future research in veterinary cardiology.

 ---